 Just a generation ago, millions of people infected with HIV faced the likelihood of eventually dying from AIDS.
 Then breakthrough treatments turned HIV infection into a largely treatable condition.

 Now, some of the same medications used to treat the infection are helping to prevent it altogether.

-Americans at risk for HIV increasingly are turning to Truvada — a pre-exposure prophylaxis, or PrEP, approved as a prescription drug in 2012.
+People at risk for HIV can now choose to minimize their risk by taking a prescribed medication known as PrEP (pre-exposure prophylaxis).
+There are currently two approved drugs: Truvada, which was approved as a prescription drug in 2012, and Descovy, which was approved in 2019.
 When taken consistently, this combination of the HIV drugs tenofovir and emtricitabine can dramatically reduce the odds of HIV infection.

 1. PrEP is for people at high risk.

 PrEP is for people who do not have HIV but are at high risk of getting HIV.
 “High risk patients include those who have anal or vaginal sex with multiple partners and don’t use condoms consistently, or people who have sex with a partner who has HIV,” Susan says.

 It's also recommended for intravenous drug users who share needles.
 "Even though it is recommended to use clean needles, if there is any chance of IV drug users sharing needles, PrEP should be considered."